adajaws/JAWS-Pool-Dashboard/README.md

-### JAWS and JAWSX pool Grafana -dashboard for Cardano blockchain pool operators
+### JAWS pool Grafana -dashboard for Cardano blockchain pool operators

-This is the Grafana dashboard setup we are using at our pools **JAWS** & **JAWSX** for getting most**  information from both Core's and Relays.
+This is the Grafana dashboard setup we are using at our pools **JAWS** *for getting most**  information from both Core's and Relays.

 The dashboard has been crafted with **sisu** and passion for the whole Cardano ecosystem.